Understanding Symptoms Of Schizophrenia: Are Schizophrenia Subtypes Still Used Today?

 Living with schizophrenia can be difficult

-Schizophrenia is a severe mental illness that usually affects how people perceive reality.
-It can also impact the ways people think, feel, and behave.
+Schizophrenia is a severe mental illness that affects how people perceive reality.
+Schizophrenia can also impact the ways people think, feel, and behave.
 The World Health Organization estimates that schizophrenia affects around 0.45% of adults worldwide.
-We still don’t know exactly what causes it.
+We still don’t know exactly what causes the condition.
 However, schizophrenia is likely the result of a person’s environment, genes, and life experiences.

 Symptoms of schizophrenia usually start during the early adult years, between the ages of 18 and 30.
 These symptoms can be either “positive” or “negative.”
 Positive symptoms of schizophrenia can be seen as behaviors and thoughts that are added to a person’s experience.
 These may include the following:

-• Hallucinations: Seeing, hearing, or feeling things that aren’t really there
+• Hallucinations: Seeing, hearing, or feeling stimuli that aren’t really there

-• Delusions: Believing things that are false or impossible, even when shown proof that they aren’t true
+• Delusions: Holding beliefs that are false or impossible, even when shown proof that they aren’t true

 • Disorganized thoughts: Thoughts that are confused, hazy, or illogical